outerbounds/hpo-project/README.md

 3. Trigger - `python hpo_client.py -m 3`
     - Trigger option also works with a parameter `--namespace/-n`, which determines the namespace within which this code path checks for already-deployed flows.

 ### Optuna 101
+This system is an integration between [Optuna](https://optuna.org/), a feature-rich and open-source hyperparameter optimziation framework, and Outerbounds.
+Using it leverages functionality built-into your Outerbounds deployment to run a persistent relational database that tasks and applications can communicate with.
+The Optuna dashboard is run as an Outerbounds app, enabling sophisticated analysis of hyperparameter tuning runs.

-This implementation wraps the standard Optuna interface, aiming to balance two goals:
+The implementation wraps the standard Optuna interface, aiming to balance two goals:
 1. Provide full expressiveness and compatability with open-source Optuna features.
 2. Provide an opinionated and streamlined interface for launching HPO studies as Metaflow flows.